jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 * William Shakespeare
 * HP Lovecraft

-The new text is generated using Markov model in **public/scripts/tweet.js** and can be tweeted from the web app to the 'dead-writers' Twitter account.
+The new text is generated using Markov models in **public/scripts/tweet.js** and can be tweeted from the web app to the 'dead-writers' Twitter account.

 The original code was written in Python as part of a class project.
 The repo for the class can be found here: https://github.com/jamiejamiebobamie/tweet-generator.